naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 4. __Worker__: This is where the magic happens.
 This is a Python Celery process that listens for messages sent from the backend via Redis.
 When received, it processes the PDF that the user uploaded, converting it into text, and rendering that text as audio.
 That audio is then saved, and the Worker updates the database to mark this job as complete.
 5. __PostgreSQL Database__: When a PDF is uploaded, the backend creates a record in the `task` DB table.
 The worker then updates this with the `audio_path` when complete, allowing the server to return the audio file to the frontend.

+The backend and worker share the same codebase in [the backend directory](https://github.com/naclonts/audiobookify/tree/main/backend) of the repo, but have different Dockerfiles.

 There are a couple of elements not covered in the above diagram.
 In addition to the Redis and PostgreSQL instances, we also need a place to store the uploaded PDF files and generated audio files.
 We'll store those in directories located on our system.
 Adding those elements (and some comments), a more complete architecture diagram looks like this:

 ![Detailed architecture diagram](./Architecture%20diagram%20-%20detailed.png)